hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Choose concrete words

-_Guideline._ use words that have a single clear meaning
+_Guideline._ Use words that have a single clear meaning.
+Like imprecise words, abstract words might apply equally to multiple identifiers.

-_Refactoring._ replace with more specific words
+_Refactoring._ Replace with more specific words that narrow down the concept they refer to.

 _Example violations._ `Manager` suffix, `get` prefix, `doIt`